Designing Accessible Spaces: Door Hardware Requirements Under AS 1428.1:2021

 Key requirements:

-- Grip clearance: 35–45 mm
+• Grip clearance: 35–45 mm

-For vertical entrance pulls, part of the usable gripping surface must fall inside the accessible height zone. - D-type handles on sliding doors
+For vertical entrance pulls, a portion of the usable gripping surface is to fall within the 900 mm to 1100 mm accessible height zone.

 When Offset Pull Handles May be Used:

-- A narrow stile places a centre-mounted handle too close to the frame to achieve the required 60 mm clearance
+• A narrow stile places a centre-mounted handle too close to the frame to achieve the required 60 mm clearance

 3. SLIDING DOORS — CLEAR OPENINGS & CRITICAL CLEARANCES

-- Minimum clear opening: 850mm
+• Minimum clear opening: 850 mm

 4. DOOR CLOSERS